keepinthink/Clearkey-DRM-Tools/README.md

 ## File Structure

 /your-folder/
 ├── index.html               # Landing page with navigation links to the converters ├── convert/
-│
- ├── json-to-hex.html       # Tool to convert Json To Hex
+│   ├── json-to-hex.html     # Tool to convert JSON to Hex
 │   └── hex-to-json.html     # Tool to convert Hex to JSON
 └── README.md                # Project Documentation

 ---